safeledger logo

 • Located in designated economic zones like DMCC (Dubai), ADGM (Abu Dhabi), or SAIF Zone (Sharjah).

-• Offers 100% foreign ownership, tax incentives, and simplified setup procedures.
+• The Free Zone business setup offers 100% foreign ownership, tax incentives, and simplified setup procedures.

 Offshore